 Soft spaces for a modern world.

-• Softscaping is Drift’s core design service, with natural materials favored for hardscaping wherever possible.
+• Softscaping is Drift’s core design service, with natural materials and permeable paths favored for hardscaping wherever possible.

 • Native and adapted plants do well because they want to be here!
 They also work for you by helping to control erosion, reduce watering needs once established, and bringing pollinators and critters for added garden interest.
 There is a myth circulating, though, that they’re no maintenance or xeric gardens.
 If you plant a garden full of native plants, you will still be a gardener.
 Seasonal consulting in spring and fall gives you a plan for maintaining and thoughtfully adding to your space.